Skip to main content

 • Works great on thicker hair

-• Can also use it on your beard and mustache
+• Can also be used on your beard and mustache

 Best hair wax for: